Piwimau/SCUnit/README.md

    start writing tests.
-You'll probably spend most of your time working with the contents of the [`<SCUnit/suite.h>`](include/SCUnit/suite.h) and [`<SCUnit/assert.h>`](include/SCUnit/assert.h) headers, which contain the main functionality needed to define suites, tests, setup and teardown functions, as well as general assertions to be used in tests.
+You'll probably spend most of your time working with the contents of the [`<SCUnit/suite.h>`](include/SCUnit/suite.h) and [`<SCUnit/assert.h>`](include/SCUnit/assert.h) headers, which contain the main functionality needed to define suites, tests, setup and teardown functions, as well as assertions to be used in tests.

 3. Link SCUnit as a static or shared library when you build your test executable.